MayKoder/Diamond-Engine/README.md

 - Home made C# libraries like Vector3, Quaternion, mat4x4...
 - C# input/transform support with extern functions.
 - Inspector display variables which values can be modified in-engine.
 - C# exception handling, if something goes wrong in the C# side while running a script, a LOG message with the error will notify the user (just a generic error for now but working on a full handler).
 Careful, this handler could not work if you are launching the engine from the source code (Visual Studio) because you need to tell visual to ignore the Update exceptions so the handler can catch them.
-(This exception will launch at CO_Script::Update() method, and you need to tell visual to ignore that kind of exceptions, its a checkbox under the popup exception window in Visual Studio).
+(This exception will launch at CO_Script::Update() method, and you need to tell visual to ignore that kind of exceptions, it's a checkbox under the popup exception window in Visual Studio).
 - GameObject drag & drop to C# variables, if a variable is a GameObject, one GameObject can be dropped on top of the variable to assign that GO to the C# variable.
 - Optimal C# GO management, the C# GO class will only store a pointer to the C++ GameObject, making it a lot faster to find GameObjects when sending them from C# to C++.
 - **Innovation:** C# hot-reloading, all changes made to a script will cause a hot-reload.
 Saving "CTRL+S" on Visual Studio (C#) will also trigger a hot-reload and all changes will apply to the current loaded scene.